 Hitting lows of £2.70, Aston Martin shares hit £7.90 in the second week of June.
 This translates into an increase of over 111% in just one month.
-The shares have since retracted to £5.30, but this is a positive sign nonetheless.
+Today, the shares are trading at over £19 apiece.

 Reasonable Cash Levels and Cost-Cutting